 The second report explores how, in a fast-changing tech landscape, a CBDC could serve individuals and organisations best.
 Learning from the lessons of previous payment innovations, the report recognises that utilising existing networks is often required.

 Outlined in the third report are the potential implications of CBDC on banking systems.
 A major consideration is giving the existing financial system time to adjust and the flexibility to use safeguards to influence CBDC adoption.

 Christine Lagarde, ECB president and chair of the group of central bank governors responsible for the reports, said: ‘Central banks have a responsibility to ensure that citizens have access to the safest form of money – central bank money – in the digital age.

 ‘These reports are evidence that policymakers are enhancing their domestic projects with international cooperation, sharing ideas on the best technological innovations to provide fast, easy and secure means of payment in the 21st century.’

 Benoît Cœuré, Head of the BIS Innovation Hub and working group co-chair, added: ‘CBDCs can foster innovation and preserve the best elements of the current system as it evolves.
 This group is helping central banks to answer difficult and practical questions about how to offer safe and neutral currency with interoperable systems that harness new technology and serve the public.’

 Sir Jon Cunliffe, Bank of England Deputy Governor for Financial Stability and working group co-chair concluded: ‘This collaborative input from a group of central banks will help make sure that innovation in an increasingly digital world, the role the private sector plays in any CBDC system to help it meet future payments needs, and how the financial system might evolve are carefully evaluated.
 These reports make sure these issues are at the centre of the debate on CBDCs.’

-Read the reports on the BIS website.
+Read the reports by the digital currency group on the BIS website.

 Author: Moni Talks